testingisdocumenting/znai/td-documentation-cli/documentation/snippets/typescript.md

 # Parsing

-Mdoc uses typescript `nodejs` module to parse typescript.
-Use `typescript` plugin to include parsed information.
+Mdoc uses typescript `nodejs` module to parse TypeScript.
+Use the `typescript` plugin to include parsed information.

 # Properties

 :include-file: typescript/Customer.ts {title: 'typescript/Customer.ts'}

-Use `propertiesOf` parameter to list properties of a specified class.
+Use the `propertiesOf` parameter to list properties of a specified class.

     :include-typescript: typescript/Customer.ts {propertiesOf: "Customer"}